-Also running on the layout today are the Rio Grande Southern 'Galloping Geese' (motor cars with articulated trailers converted to run on railroad tracks) together with the Colorado & Southern engine and stock collection (plus Climax and Shay logging engines and equipment) belonging to Gosport Group Member Bryan Spencer.
+Also running on the layout today are the Rio Grande Southern 'Galloping Geese' (motor cars with articulated trailers converted to run on railroad tracks) together with the Colorado & Southern engine and rolling stock collection belonging to Gosport Group Member Bryan Spencer.
 Do watch out for these welcome visitors taking their turn at running on the layout.

 Bryan is currently building his own narrow gauge layout inspired by the Colorado & Southern and including logging and coal mining activities.
-On completion his layout will appear at Gosport Group Shows together with a trestle bridge to link his layout to this one.
-Bryan and I look forward to the day soon when trains will pass over the trestle on their journeys between our two layouts.
+On completion his layout will appear at Gosport Group Shows together with two bridges to link his layout to this one.
+The two bridge links will enable whole trains to be turned end to end round a giant loop (as at the real Durango today) without needing any movements in reverse.